Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * _Pod Owners_ can delegate their `EigenPodManager` shares to Operators (via `DelegationManager`).
 * These shares correspond to the amount of restaked beacon chain ETH held by the _Pod Owner_ via their `EigenPod`.

+**_Proof Submitter_**: An address designated by the Pod Owner with permissions to call certain `EigenPod` methods.
+This role is provided to allow Pod Owners to manage their day-to-day `EigenPod` tasks via hot wallets, rather than the Pod Owner address which controls all funds.
+The Proof Submitter can call `verifyWithdrawalCredentials` and `startCheckpoint`.
+See [`setProofSubmitter` docs](#setproofsubmitter) for more details.

 **_Active validator set_**: This term is used frequently in this document to describe the set of validators whose withdrawal credentials have been verified to be pointed at an `EigenPod`.
 The _active validator set_ is used to determine the number of proofs required to complete a checkpoint (see [Checkpointing Validators](#checkpointing-validators)).
 * A validator enters the _active validator set_ when their withdrawal credentials are verified (see [`verifyWithdrawalCredentials`](#verifywithdrawalcredentials))
 * A validator leaves the _active validator set_ when a checkpoint proof shows they have 0 balance (see [`verifyCheckpointProofs`](#verifycheckpointproofs))